Online Resources for First-Year College Students

 Inner Body is an interactive learning tool features over 300 high-resolution 3D CAD views of over 1500 objects in the body, covering all 13 major anatomical systems maintained by HowToMedia, Inc (USA).
 Flash is not needed for this website.
-Also has ability to switch between male and female views.
+Also has the ability to switch between male and female views.

 Chem1 virtual textbook, a reference text for General Chemistry

-Chem 1 Computer Based Lessons
+Chem 1 Computer-Based Lessons

 Chemistry Online, University of Illinois (USA)

 ChemistryOnline.com was created for introductory chemistry courses at the University of Illinois at Chicago.
-Students from other institutions are welcome use the slides, recorded lectures and tutorials to assist them in learning Chemistry.
+Students from other institutions are welcome to use the slides, recorded lectures and tutorials to assist them in learning Chemistry.

 Chemistry Tutorial, The Biology Project, University of Arizona (USA)